 Alan Greenspan's comments on were informative.
 I had not realized such a significant trade existed.
-In my opinion, the liquid gas offers a temporary, but one of the best, hopes for holding off the severe effects of the Oil shortage until we can get renewable energy resources developed.
+In my opinion, the liquid gas offers one of the best hopes for holding off the severe economic and environmental effects of crude Oil usage until we can get renewable and clean energy resources developed.

 3..
 LNG is extremely flammable and concerns about its safety in the present world of terrorism abound.
 For this reason, the material must overcome its susceptibility to terrorist attack.
 The tankers and storage tanks handling the fuel would make prime targets and, if hit, the ignited material could cause horrendous damage.
 One estimate is that persons one mile from such explosions would receive burns.

 4. LNG is not a cure-all since natural gas is not a renewable resource and, eventually, it too will be eventually depleted.
 However, it could help bridge the Oil shortage gap while renewable energy resources are being developed.

 Stranded Natural Gas.
 About one-half the natural gas deposits in the world is "stranded" gas, that is, the gas is located in remote locations where it cannot be easily reached for production and use as conventional gas.
 Consequently, it is sometimes flared and, thereby, wasted.
 Much of this stranded natural gas could end up as feed for the LNG process.